bijoumd78/FlexRP/README.md

 The easiest and quickest way to install and run FlexRP framework is by downloading one of the pre-built and tested Docker images:

-    sudo docker run -it --name flexrp bijoumd/flexrp The framework consists of a server
+    sudo docker run -it --name flexrp bijoumd/flexrp The framework consists of a server "FleXRP" and a client  "FlexRP_ismrmrd_client"

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjU1ODcwMzU3LC0xMzcyNDkzMjM3LDkwMT
+eyJoaXN0b3J5IjpbLTEwNjYzMTU0MywtMTM3MjQ5MzIzNyw5MD
-gwMjcyNF19
+E4MDI3MjRdfQ==
 -->